Is Chai Tea Safe During Pregnancy? (Updated 2026 Guide)

 Can I drink tea at 4 weeks pregnant?

-Yes, you can drink tea at 4 weeks pregnant, but moderation is key.
-The first trimester is a critical development period, so staying under 200mg of caffeine daily is especially important.
-Chai tea, with its moderate caffeine content of 25-50mg per cup, fits well within these guidelines.
-If you're experiencing morning sickness, the ginger in chai may actually help settle your stomach.
-Consider switching to decaf chai if you're also consuming coffee or other caffeinated beverages.
+Yes, you can drink tea at 4 weeks pregnant, but moderation is key from the very start.
+The first trimester is a critical development period, so keeping caffeine under 200 mg daily is especially important.
+One cup of chai tea is perfectly fine.
+Avoid drinking tea with meals to maximize iron absorption, and consider switching to decaf chai if you're also consuming other caffeinated beverages.

 Is a chai latte safe during pregnancy?